 • Over 4 billion videos viewed a day

-• As the second largest search engine it is a good place to be
+• As the second largest search engine, it is an excellent place to be

-Here are some basics about video as a media type along with issues you should consider when exploring content ideas.
+Here are some basics about video as a media type and issues you should consider when exploring content ideas.
 We’ll suggest types of content that typically work well for video and include case studies to highlight our points.

-There are big rewards for a video that is relevant and engaging but can it be integrated successfully into your marketing campaign?
-Companies are mistaken when they think that video is the same as a blog post or an infographic, rather than the unique media format that it is.
-While infographics and blog posts may have image and text content, a video is a media format that utilizes moving images, text, and sound simultaneously.
+There are big rewards for a relevant and engaging video, but can it be successfully integrated into your marketing campaign?
+Companies are mistaken when they think a video is the same as a blog post or an infographic rather than the unique media format that it is.
+While infographics and blog posts may have image and text content, a video is a media format that simultaneously utilizes moving images, text, and sound.

 As a media format, a video is not appropriate for all content.
-If you’ve been stuck trying to convert static content into a video that is a sure sign video is not the best choice for your message.
+If you’ve been stuck trying to convert static content into a video, that is a sure sign video is not the best choice for your message.
 A video idea should be developed organically.
-Here is other signs video is a poor choice:
+Here are other signs video is a poor choice:

 2. Is your message a complex call to action?
-Though a call to action should be part of most marketing, a complex prolonged story is a sure way to lose your prospect.
-Either break up your content into shorter pieces of just use one simple and direct call to action.
+Though a call to action should be part of most marketing, a complex, prolonged story is a sure way to lose your prospect.
+Break your content into shorter pieces, or use one simple and direct call to action.

 3. Will your video be too long?
 Four minutes or less is an ideal length.
-If your message takes longer than four minutes, you need to use a different medium.
-Videos are not effective if they are too long.
+If your message takes longer than four minutes, use a different medium.
+Videos are only compelling if they are shorter.
 Visitors will lose interest beyond four minutes.